What Makes a Leader? Daniel Goldman

 Psychologist and author Daniel Goleman is one of the world’s leading emotional and social intelligence experts.
 As he publishes his latest collection of articles, he speaks to Ann O’Dea about many topics, including leadership in London.

-Widely acknowledged as the man who brought the concept of emotional intelligence to the masses.
-Through his 1996 bestseller Emotional Intelligence – Why it can matter more than IQ, Daniel Goleman has just published Leadership: The Power of Emotional Intelligence.
+Daniel Goleman is widely acknowledged as the man who brought the concept of emotional intelligence to the masses.
+Through his 1996 bestseller Emotional Intelligence—Why it can matter more than IQ, he has just published Leadership: The Power of Emotional Intelligence.
 The book collects his ‘must-read’ articles from the Harvard Business Review and key excerpts from his books in one volume.

 Emotional Intelligence vs. IQ: Understanding the Differences